attowatt/i2c2midi/README.md

 ---

 ### MIDI out: Chords
-*Send a chord, consisting of multiple MIDI notes*
+*Play a chord, consisting of multiple MIDI notes.
+Chords are basically groups of relative note numbers or pitches.
+One chord consists of up to eight notes defined via `I2M.C.ADD`, `I2M.C.RM`, `I2M.C.INS`, `I2M.C.DEL` or `I2M.C.SET`.
+The notes are defined relative to the root note which is specified when playing a chord via `I2M.C`.
+When a chord is played, the notes are sent out as individual MIDI notes in the order they are defined in the chord.
+If no note has been defined in the chord yet, no note will be played.
+8 chords can be defined using their respective index 1..8.*

 #### I2M.CHORD
 `I2M.CHORD x y z`
 `I2M.C`

 Play chord `x` (1..8) with root note `y` (0..127) and velocity `z` (1..127).
-A chord consists of up to eight notes defined relative to the root note via `I2M.C.ADD`, `I2M.C.RM`, `I2M.C.INS`, `I2M.C.DEL` or `I2M.C.SET`, which are sent out as MIDI Note On messages in the order they are defined in the chord.
-If no note has been defined in the chord yet, no note will be played.
-8 chords can be defined using their respective index 1..8.
 Use `I2M.C#` to add channel parameter [(see below)](#channel-specific-op-variants).

 #### I2M.C.ADD
 `I2M.C.ADD x y`